lassekongo83/Frellwits-filter-lists/README.md

 #### How to subscribe

-Copy the link address above if you want to subscribe to a list and [follow the guide on how to import external lists in uBlock Origin.](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web)
+Left-click on the subscribe link *or* copy the link address above and [follow the guide on how to import external lists in uBlock Origin.](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web)

 ## Special thanks